StreetCodeAcademy/programming-fundamentals/python-curriculum/Reeborg/Reeborg Lite Reader.md

 4. While Loops (aka a loop with a condition)
     1. **Around 1 - variable** - while loops, `front_is_clear()`
     * NOTE: In this exercise, the size of Reeborg's world changes on each run.
+    * Additionally, note that the exercise requires that Reeborg returns to its starting point

     2. **Hurdle 2** - `at_goal()`, `done()`, `not` in front of a condition
     * NOTE: In this exercise, the position of the ending flag changes on each run.